Live virtual info session

 You will also be asked to reflect on your suitability for the programme by answering three "reflection" questions.
 Answers to these questions have no impact on the ranking but are purely meant for self reflection.

 HOW?
 You will upload your CV and answer the motivation questions in the Online Application Form (OLAF).
 Even if you choose to be evaluated based on your motivation, you are still required to upload your CV to your application as this often includes important information which can be used when evaluating your application.
-Your CV and answer to the motivation question must be written in English.
+Your CV or answer to the motivation question must be written in English.

 IBA is classified as a Numerus Fixus programme.
 You can only apply for two Numerus Fixus programmes in the Netherlands.
 Numerux fixus means: